ajsmit/R_courses/content/workshops/intro_r/chapters/04-workflow.md

 ---
 date: "2021-01-01"
 draft: false
-excerpt: What you need to know upfront.
+excerpt: null
 links:
   - icon: images
     icon_pack: fas
     name: Extra Data Slides
     url: https://ajsmit.github.io/BCB744/R_datasets.html
 subtitle: ""
 title: "3.
-An R workflow"
+R workflows"
 weight: 3
 ---

-> "A dream doesn't become reality through magic; it takes sweat, determination and hard work."
+> "*A dream doesn't become reality through magic; it takes sweat, determination and hard work.*"
 >
 > --- Colin Powell

-> "Choose a job you love, and you will never have to work a day in your life."
+> "*Choose a job you love, and you will never have to work a day in your life.*"
 >
 > --- Confucius